 Jojo’s Bizarre Adventure: Stone Ocean

 In Florida in 2011, Jolyne Kuujou sits in a jail cell, just like her father, Joutarou, although this is not her choice.
-Jolyne is ready to accept her fate as a prisoner at Green Dolphin Street Jail after being falsely accused of a crime she did not commit and being duped into serving a longer sentence.
+Jolyne is ready to accept her fate as a prisoner at Green Dolphin Street Jail after being falsely accused of a offense she did not commit and being duped into serving a longer sentence.
 Despite the fact that all hope seemed to be lost, a gift from Joutarou ends up unlocking her dormant skills, emerging as her Stand, Stone Free.
 Jolyne, empowered with the ability to modify her fate, sets out to discover a way out of the stone ocean that has imprisoned her.

 However, she soon realizes that her detention is simply a small component of a larger plan—one that not only targets her family but also has far-reaching effects.
 Furthermore, the mastermind is hiding within the same prison and is guarded by a horde of scary Stand users.
 Jolyne sets out to foil their plot, clear her identity, and reclaim her life, enlisting the support of surprising allies.